Randactyl/ca-ftb-dotnet-workshop-2024-04/README.md

 ### Day 3: April 25

-- Create web app that consumes internal web api
+- Create web app that consumes internal web api (_Automobile Does Not Exist_)
 - Create and host a package

 ### Day 4: April 26

-- Use the package created
-- Create web app that consumes external web api
+- Create web app that consumes external web api (_Open Trivia DB_)

 ## Learn More